James Berry (executioner): Career

+He executed Rudge, Martin, and Baker, a gang of three that committed a jewel robbery which resulted in the death of Constable Byrnes and the wounding of two other policemen.
+They were executed on 8 February 1886 at Carlisle Prison.

+He executed the serial poisoner, Mary Ann Britland, on 9 August 1886 at Strangeways Prison in Manchester.
+Britland was the first woman executed at Strangeways.

+He executed William Chadwick on 15 April 1890 at Kirkdale Prison.
+This was the first execution when a slope level with the prison floor was used to get to the gallows platform instead of stairs.

 Berry's time in office came to an end following interference in his judgement by the prison medical officer at Kirkdale Prison regarding the appropriate length of drop; Berry compromised but the condemned man John Conway was nearly decapitated.
-In March 1892 Berry wrote his letter of resignation, probably without knowing that in October of the previous year the Home Office had already decided that "the employment of Berry as Executioner should no longer be recommended to the High Sheriffs."
+In March 1892, Berry wrote his letter of resignation, probably without knowing that in October of the previous year the Home Office had already decided that "the employment of Berry as Executioner should no longer be recommended to the High Sheriffs."

 Berry carried out 131 hangings in his seven years in office, including those of five women.
-In 1889, he hanged William Bury, a man suspected by some of being Jack the Ripper.
-In his book My Experiences as an Executioner James Berry makes no mention of the Whitechapel murders for which there have always been multiple suspects.
+In 1889 he hanged William Bury, a man suspected by some of being Jack the Ripper.
+In his book My Experiences as an Executioner Berry makes no mention of the Whitechapel murders for which there have always been multiple suspects.
 However, his belief that Bury and "Jack the Ripper" were one and the same was published in his memoirs which appeared in Thomson's Weekly News of 12 February 1927.

 Later life

 Following his retirement, Berry toured as an evangelist and gave lectures on phrenology.
 In his book The Hangman's Thoughts Above the Gallows (1905) he complains that "the law of capital punishment falls with terrible weight upon the hangman and that to allow a man to follow such an occupation is doing him a deadly wrong".

 Smith Wigglesworth, the evangelist and preacher, records his conversion to Christianity, in a sermon which was later published in Faith that Prevails (1938):

-Following his conversion to Christianity, James Berry became a prominent campaigner for the abolition of the death penalty.
+Following his conversion to Christianity, Berry became a prominent campaigner for the abolition of the death penalty.

 Berry died at Walnut Tree Farm, 36 Bolton Lane, Bradford, West Yorkshire, on 21 October 1913.